Orcinus meyeri

-Orcinus meyeri is a fossil species of Orcinus (killer whales) found in the Early Miocene deposits of southern Germany, known from two jaw fragments and 18 isolated teeth.
-It was originally described as Delphinus acutidens in 1859, but reclassified in 1873.
-Its validity is disputed, and it may be a synonymous with the ancient sperm whale Physeterula dubusi.
+Orcinus meyeri is an extinct species of Orcinus (killer whales) found in Early Miocene deposits of southern Germany, known from two jaw fragments and 18 isolated teeth.
+It was originally described as Delphinus acutidens in 1859, but it was reclassified in 1873.
+Its validity is disputed, and it may be synonymous with the ancient sperm whale Physeterula dubusi.
 It was found in the Alpine town of Stockach in the Molasse basin, which was a coastal area with strong tidal currents.

 Taxonomy

 The remains of Orcinus meyeri was first described in 1859 by German paleontologist Christian Erich Hermann von Meyer as an ancient common dolphin, Delphinus acutidens, based on two jaw fragments and some isolated teeth found near the south German town of Stockach.
 He also suggested the names Delphinus (Beluga) acutidens and D. (Orcopsis) acutidens.
 The species name acutidens derives from Latin acutus "sharp" and dens "teeth".
 In 1873, German naturalist Johann Friedrich von Brandt gave it the species name meyeri, citing "acutidens" as being inaccurate given the apparent bluntness of the teeth, and placed it into the same genus as the killer whale (Orcinus orca), which at the time was Orca, given the similarity of the teeth, reclassifying the whale as Orca meyeri.
 The remains were then kept in the Stuttgart Museum of Natural History.
 In 1898, Swiss marine biologist Théophile Rudolphe Studer said O. meyeri was a subjective synonym of Delphinus acutidens, and there is room for debate on the question of the former's validity.
 In 1904, French zoologist Édouard Louis Trouessart replaced Orca with Orcinus and described the whale as Orcinus meyeri.
 In 1905, Austrian paleobiologist Othenio Abel considered D. acutidens to be synonymous with the sperm whale Physeterula dubusi.
 However, he was unsure if O. meyeri was also a synonym.